hinaali03/hinaali03/README.md

 If you're interested in:
 - 🧬 Bioinformatics
-- 💻 Machine Learning in Healthcare
+- 💻 Machine Learning in Healthcare and Computer Vision
 - 🤝 Scientific Collaborations

 Feel free to connect!